-In 2004 the YES Network began featuring the song "Opening Day" in "Pride, Power and Pinstripes,” the network’s annual spring training preview of the New York Yankees.
+Since 2004 the YES Network has featured the song "Opening Day" in "Pride, Power and Pinstripes,” the network’s annual spring training preview of the New York Yankees.

-In 2005 Harrison released 'A Little Bit of Sickness,' an album which Americana-UK described as "a rugged and organic collection of rock songs . . . that sits snugly somewhere between Buffalo Tom and early Soul Asylum."
+Americana-UK hailed the album 'A Little Bit of Sickness' as "a rugged and organic collection of rock songs . . . that sits snugly somewhere between Buffalo Tom and early Soul Asylum."
 Standout tracks included the country lament “Crying in Your Sleep” and “The Crush of the Moment,” a tribute to the late, great Joey Ramone.

-In 2017 Harrison released 'Mercy Road,' a 14 song collection produced by Domenico, Eric Kvortek and Kevin Salem.
+2017 brought 'Mercy Road,' a 14 song collection produced by Domenico, Eric Kvortek and Kevin Salem.
 Highlights included “Her Bewitching Face” - an update on Bob Dylan’s classic “I Want You” – and “1986,” a jangling and affectionate look back at a year of Aquanet, Capezios, Drakkar and the consecration of Bono as Messiah.